Kyriosity/read-write/README+/software/README+/dev-docu.md

 ## Recording ⏺️ design ⏹️

 [Quality code](code-quality.md) reads well, peculiarly when a well-thought-of test plan guides the investigators.
 And nothing is better for reverse engineering than source code.
 This approach solus becomes exponentially harder and will not reveal remarkable design/architecture intentions.
-It's warped to unfold the big picture.
+It's warped to unfold the big canvas of abstractions.

-In practice, the code will be obscure and tests will lack clarity and seamless categorization.
-Code prose and time will bury great (no sarcasm) design decisions unless emphasized in docs.
+In practice, the code will be partly or greatly obscure and tests will lack clarity and seamless categorization.
+Code prose and time will bury great (no sarcasm) design decisions unless emphasized with a pen.
+Contrary explorers will overestimate poor or simplified parts unless highlighted.

 ### In word